-(a) Written.
-Peter is quoting Lev.
-11:45: “For I am the Lord who brought you up from the land of Egypt to be your God; thus you shall be holy, for I am holy.”
-This is passage is significant for it is the first time in the Bible that God is described as holy.
+(uma) Written.
+The quote comes from Leviticus 11:45: “For I am the Lord who brought you up from the land of Egypt to be your God; thus you shall be holy, for I am holy.”
+This passage is significant for it is the first time in the Bible that God is described as holy.

-Under the old covenant, this command was bad news because no one can be as holy as God.
-But in the new covenant, it is a thrilling invitation to the holy life that is ours in Christ.
+Under the old covenant, the command to be holy was bad news because no one can be as holy as God.
+But in the new covenant, the exhortation to be holy is a thrilling invitation to the holy and beautiful life that is ours in Christ.
 Because you are begotten by a holy Father, you are holy and can be holy in all you do (1 Cor.
 1:2, Heb.
 10:10).
 Holiness is not something to work for but a gift to receive and enjoy.

 (c) I am holy.
 God is the definition of holiness.

 God is holy and holy is his name (Luke 1:49).
 To say God is holy is to refer to the wholeness, fullness, beauty, and abundant life that overflows within the Godhead.
 God lacks nothing.
 In contrast with sinful humanity, He is unbroken, undamaged, unfallen, completely complete and entire within himself.
 He is the indivisible One, wholly self-sufficient, and the picture of perfection.

-(a) Father.
-What makes the new covenant new is that we recognize God as our heavenly Father and ourselves as his dearly-loved children (see entry for 1 John 3:1).
+(uma) Father.
+What makes the new covenant new is that we recognize God as our heavenly Father and ourselves as his dearly-loved children (see entrada for 1 John 3:1).

-An old covenant mindset will cause you to view God as a bookkeeper recording your sins or a judge condemning your failures.
+An old covenant mindset causes you to view God as a bookkeeper recording your sins or a judge condemning your failures.
 But Jesus revealed a God who loves you like a Father (John 16:27).
 In the old covenant, no one dared to address the Almighty in familiar terms.
-But after Jesus, every New Testament writer did (see entry for Matt.
+But after Jesus, every New Testament writer did (see entrada for Matt.
 5:16)

 (b) Each one’s work.
 We are judged by what we have done with Jesus.

 On several occasions Peter heard the Lord talk about being judged or repaid for what we have done (Matt.
 16:27, John 5:29).
-He came to understand that the only work that counts with God is the work of believing in the One he has sent.
-Believing in the Lord Jesus Christ is the action that reveals our faith (see entry for John 6:29).
+Peter came to understand that the only work that counts with God is the work of believing in the One he has sent.
+Believing in the Lord Jesus Christ is the action that reveals our faith (see entrada for John 6:29).

 (c) Conduct yourselves in fear.
 Live in reverence and awe of God.

-Although the original word for fear (phobos) literally means fear, Peter’s use of this word in other contexts suggest reverence or deference (e.g., 1 Pet.
+Embora a palavra original para medo (fobos) literally means fear, Peter’s use of this word in other contexts suggests reverence or deference (e.g., 1 Pet.
 3:2).
-In the new covenant, to fear the Lord is to worship and revere him (see entry for 1 Pet.
+In the new covenant, to fear the Lord is to worship and revere him (see entrada for 1 Pet.
 2:17).
 Peter is saying, “If you know God as your heavenly Father, let your conduct on earth be your spiritual act of worship.”

 Why worship the Lord?
 In the opening chapter of his letter Peter gives us several reasons.
 We worship the Lord because he redeemed us from bondage with the precious blood of Christ (1 Pet.
 1:18–19); he has given us rebirth through imperishable seed into new life (1 Pet.
 1:23); he has sanctified us by his Spirit (1 Pet.
 1:2); he is reserving for us an eternal inheritance (1 Pet.
 1:4), and he protects us with his mighty power (1 Pet.
 1:5).